 Have some freaking fun!
 Try a new genre, a new perspective, a new voice.
 Follow a writing prompt or challenge yourself to include three random words somewhere in your story.
 Fly by the seat of your pants and see where this takes you.
 Let your creativity come through.

 DAY 1: WRITE THE WHOLE STORY

 Start with your idea (whatever it may be and wherever it may have come from) and see where it takes you.
 (Need a place to get started?
-Here's five unique ways to use the internet to find story ideas).
+Here's 12 weird places to find your next story idea while still in your PJs).

 day 2: Break Away